Using lights to regulate your horse’s hair coat.

-I know barns that use lights, and are set on a schedule to extend natural daylight.
-So, they are turned on at 5 am or so, off when it's naturally light, on again before dusk, and off at 10 or 11 pm.
+- I know barns that use lights and are set on a schedule to extend natural daylight.
+The lights are turned on at 5 am or so, off when it’s naturally light, on again before dusk, and off at 10 or 11 pm.
 Timers are great for this task, but you will need to adjust the timers every few weeks as the days lengthen or shorten.

-Barn aisle lights are not enough...
-Ideally, each stall is illuminated.
+Barn aisle lights are not enough… Ideally, each stall should be illuminated.

 These won’t do the trick for stopping winter coats, but I like them because they are covered with a cage for safety.